HandBrake/HandBrake-docs/source/docs/en/latest/technical/filters-summary.markdown

 NLMeans is a high quality denoise filter with a cost to speed.
 Use where quality is more important than speed.
 HQDN3D is an adaptive low-pass filter, faster than NLMeans but less effective at preserving fine detail.

-The following Denoise tunes are available:
+For NLMeans the following Denoise tunes are available:
 - None: Uses the default preset settings.
 - Film: Refines settings for use with most live action content.
 - Grain: Only processes color channels.
 Useful for preserving the film-like look of luminance grain while reducing or removing color noise.